irrdnet/irrd/docs/users/database-changes.rst

 Submission format
 -----------------
-There are two included ways to submit changes:
+There are two ways to submit changes directly to IRRd:

 * By sending an e-mail with the RPSL objects.
 This method supports BCRYPT-PW, MD5-PW, CRYPT-PW and PGPKEY authentication.
 You will receive a reply by